-Put systems in place for pupils to confidently report abuse

-- > Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils - > Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback - > Have a clear guide for pupils on reporting concerns or allegations and ensure that they are aware of the procedure.
-This will be discussed in our relationship/sex education curriculum, school assemblies and tutor class meetings.
+- Put systems in place for pupils to confidently report abuse. - Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils reporting to the DSL or the ADSL, visual posters in school to identify who they can speak to and all adults training regarding reporting procedures. - Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback. - Have a clear guide for pupils on reporting concerns or allegations and ensure that they are aware of the procedure.
+This will be discussed in our relationship/sex education curriculum, school assemblies and mentor/class meetings.
 All our students will feel safe in submitting their concerns and reassured through disclosures.

-8. Online safety and the use of mobile technology
+9. Online safety and the use of mobile technology